 And, you know, when you build better roads or extend the train line over to the next town or install reliable, high-speed Internet, it sparks new life and investment in communities.
 It gives people hope.

+Business picks up at the local convenience store, at the seafood market, at the hardware store where center -- centers of people locus in -- in their jobs and their economies.
 Better jobs start coming to town.
 We haven’t seen that in a long time.
 Suddenly, young people don’t have to make the decision whether they have to leave to have a better opportunity.
 They stay where they are.

 That’s what infrastructure does.
 It has a rippling effect.
-And when it makes all -- when we make all these investments, we are going to make sure of one thing: that we buy American
+And when it makes all -- when we make all these investments, we are going to make sure of one thing: that we buy American.

 Now, I know I’m being accused, when I say I’m only going to buy American as President, that somehow I’m going to violate trade agreements.
 No.